robtweed/metastatic/SBADMIN-TUTORIAL.md

 ### slot

 This attribute tells MetaStatic's Builder where to insert the markup that's within the &lt;template> tag.
-The value in this case is *head.
-That asterisk (*) prefix denotes that this refers to an actual HTML tag within the target page, in this case the initially empty &lt;head> tag.
+The value in this case is *\*head*.
+That asterisk (\*) prefix denotes that this refers to an actual HTML tag within the target page, in this case the initially empty &lt;head> tag.

 It also highlights an important aspect of MetaStatic's Builder: its starting point is an empty HTML page: